 One of the main plus points is that with the layout, there are plenty of options for adding ads on desktop view with the sidebar incorporated into the design.

-If you’re looking for a free WordPress theme I would recommend trying out all three and seeing which one fits your needs best.
+If you’re looking for a free WordPress theme, I recommend trying out all three and seeing which one fits your needs best.